dinvincible98/ME449-Robot-Manipulation/README.md

 * Results

-There are three subdirectories and each contain two .csv file(one for simulation and one for plot of end-effector error), one log file, one plot picture, one simulation video and a README that states the controller and gain values(Kp and Ki)
+There are three subdirectories(Best,Overshoot and newTask) and each contain two .csv file(one for simulation and one for plot of end-effector error), one log file, one plot picture, one simulation video and a README that states the controller and gain values(Kp and Ki)

+# Results

-1.Best: It solves a pick-and-place task with a mini Xerr value where the initial and final configurations of the cube are at the default locations in the capstone CoppeliaSim scene.
+* Best: It solves a pick-and-place task with a mini Xerr value where the initial and final configurations of the cube are at the default locations in the capstone CoppeliaSim scene.

 	The initial configuration of the cube: